Cecil D. Andrus and the Andrus Center

 Founded by him in 1995, the Andrus Center for Public Policy is dedicated to perpetuating his common sense, problem-solving approach.

 In the twenty+ years since its founding, the Andrus Center has convened conferences, produced research and analysis and served as “common ground” for civil, serious discussion about public policy and some of the major issues of our times.
 The Andrus Center for Public Policy is dedicated to independent, non-partisan policy formation on critical issues confronting Idaho, the American West, and the United States.

 The Andrus Center for Public Policy is a nonprofit entity within Boise State’s School of Public Service.
-All gifts to the Center are managed by Boise State University Foundation, a tax-exempt Idaho organization under 501(c) (3) of the Internal Revenue Code (#82-6010706), and are eligible as federal and state charitable income tax deductions.
+All gifts to the Center are managed by Boise State University Foundation, a tax-exempt Idaho organization under 501(c) (3) of the Internal Revenue Code (#82-6010706), and are eligible for federal and state charitable income tax deductions.
 The Center is overseen by a Board of Governors with Tracy Andrus serving as Chair in the wake of the passing of her father, Cecil D. Andrus.